+1. Check the appropriate box [] Draliminary Information 9

+- [] Preliminary Information Statement [x] Definitive Information Statement - 2.
+Name of Registrant as specified in its charter: PREMIUM LEISURE CORP. - 3.
+Province, country or other jurisdiction of incorporation or organization:

+Philippines

+4. SEC Identification Number: AS93-009289

+5. BIR Tax Identification Number: 003-457-827

+6. Address of principal office and Postal Code:

+5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, Metro Manila 1300

+- 7. Registrant's telephone number, including area code: (632) 8662-8888 - 8.
+Date, time, and place of the meeting of security holders:

+Date 25 June 2021, Friday (via Remote Communication)

+Time: 10:00 A.M.

+Venue: To protect shareholders and other stakeholders from the ongoing COVID 19 on May 12, 2021.

-1. Check the appropriate box [x] Preliminary Information Statement [] Definitive Information Statement 2.
-Name of Registrant as specified in its charter: PREMIUM LEISURE CORP.
-3. Province, country or other jurisdiction of incorporation or organization: Philippines 4.
-SEC Identification Number: AS93-009289 5.
-BIR Tax Identification Number: 003-457-82 27 6.
-Address of principal office and Postal Code: 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, Metro Manila 1300 7.
-Registrant's telephone number, including area code: (632) 8662-8888 8.
-Date, time, and place of the meeting of security holders: Date : 27 May 2021, Thursda Time : 10:00 A.M.
-Venue : Not applicable 1 ay (via Remote C ommunication) 9.
-Approximate date on which the Information 29 April 2021 Statement is to be e sent or given to security holders: 10. .
-Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants): Title of Each Class Common Stock es of Common Stock Outstanding (As of 31 March 2021) 11.
-Are any or all of Registrant's securities liste ed on a Stock Excl nange?
-Common Shares Preferred Shares Yes [X] Yes [] TC 1: 1 C.1 TD 1 TDD DI 11: 1 G/ 1 г. т
+Pandemic, the meeting will be conducted via remote communication.
+The Chairman of the Board shall call and preside the meeting from his residence, and will be livestreamed from the Company's principal office at 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, which was discussed and approved by the Board in its meeting held

+- 9. Approximate date on which the Information Statement is to be sent or given to security holders: 27 May 2021 - 10.
+Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

+Title of Each Class Number of Shares of Common Stock Outstanding

+Common Stock 31,216,931,000 (As of 30 April 2021)

+11. Are any or all of Registrant's securities listed on a Stock Exchange?

+Common Shares Yes [X] No [Preferred Shares Yes [] No [X]